QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 #### Labels 👑

-Labels are used to associate a text with an input field.
+Labels are used to associate prompt text with an input field.
 When clicking on the text, the matching input field is automatically focused.

 ```html
 <label>email: <input type="email"></label>